Karl F. Werner

-Karl Francis Werner (born May 12, 1952) was an American serial killer who was active in Santa Clara County in Northern California.
+Karl Francis Werner (May 12, 1952 – May 5, 2015) was an American serial killer who was active in Santa Clara County in Northern California.
 He was convicted of the murder of three teenage girls during his period of activity from 1969 to 1971.

 Furlong/Snoozy slayings

 On August 3, 1969, the bodies of 14-year-old Debra Gaye Furlong and 15-year-old Kathie Reyne Snoozy were found on a hillside in southern Almaden Valley.
 Both girls had left their San Jose homes earlier that day to picnic at this location; their fully clothed bodies were found the same evening in a wooded knoll overlooking their homes.
 Neither girl had been sexually assaulted, and investigators initially theorized they had been killed at a separate location due to the lack of blood at the crime scene.

 According to Santa Clara County Medical Examiner Dr. John E. Hauser, the girls had died in a "frenzied flurry of knife wounds," with more than 200 wounds found upon Kathie Snoozy, and more than 100 found upon Furlong.
 All the wounds found on each girl had been inflicted above the waist, and neither girl's body bore evidence of resistance to her assailant.
 Dr. Hauser would further remark that despite his having been a coroner for many years, he had never encountered a case in which so many knife wounds had been inflicted.